Norwegian Society for Sea Rescue: Overview

 Norwegian Society for Sea Rescue is a charity organization funded partly by membership fees, partly by donations, and partly by government subsidies.
 It employs 197 professional seamen, 60 at the head office in Oslo, and 14 in the regional branches.
 The organization has 4,200 volunteers, and around 111,000 paying members.
 Pleasure craft owners can sign up for a "totalmedlemsskap" (Total Membership), a service and assistance package deal.

 The organization's vision is "None Shall Drown".

 The organization publishes the quarterly magazine RS-Magasinet.

 Vessels

 The organization operates 51 vessels stationed along the Norwegian coastline, as well as one each stationed on the lakes of Femunden and Mjøsa.
-26 of the rescue craft along the coast are larger, permanently manned, sea-going, aluminium-hulled craft called redningsskøyte (Rescue Cruisers).
-The other are smaller craft manned by voluntary sjøredningskorps (Rescue Corps).
+26 of the rescue craft along the coast are larger, permanently crewed, sea-going, aluminium-hulled craft called redningsskøyte (Rescue Cruisers).
+The other are smaller craft crewed by voluntary sjøredningskorps (Rescue Corps).

 There were 7,869 launches in 2017, assisting 21,190 persons, including saving 35 lives and 111 vessels.

 The organization also operates four ambulance vessels on the coast of Helgeland and Nordland.